Finite-size scaling around the critical point in the heavy quark region of QCD: Introduction

 We also employ the hopping parameter expansion (HPE) to deal with the quark determinant.
 In this study, we generate gauge configurations using the leading order (LO) action of the HPE including the Polyakov loop term for $N_t=4$, and then incorporate the next-to-leading order (NLO) effects by a multipoint reweighting method~\cite{Ferrenberg:1989ui}.
 In our previous study, we generated the configurations in quenched QCD (zero-th order of the HPE) and reweighted them to incorporate LO and NLO effects~\cite{Saito:2011fs,Saito:2013vja,Ejiri:2019csa}.
 We show that the use of the LO action to generate configurations is quite effective in suppressing the overlapping problem of the reweighting method.
 This is essential to carry out simulations with large system volumes as studied in the present paper.
 We also verify the convergence of the HPE by comparing the LO and NLO results.

 We perform the Binder cumulant analysis of the Polyakov loop around the CP and find that the numerical results for $N_s/N_t\ge9$ follow well the FSS in the $Z(2)$ universality class.
 On the other hand, inclusion of the data at $N_s/N_t\le8$ in the analysis gives rise to a statistically-significant deviation from the scaling behavior.
 We further investigate the scaling behavior of the distribution function of the Polyakov loop.
 We find that the distribution function follows the FSS in the $Z(2)$ universality class for $N_s/N_t\ge8$.
 From the deviation pattern of the distribution function for $LT=6$ from the $Z(2)$ FSS, we discuss that the violation of the scaling behavior in the Binder cumulant is caused by the deviation in the tails of the distribution for small $LT$.
+In this paper, we consider the case of degenerated $N_{\rm f}$ flavors with $N_{\rm f}=1,2,3$.
+Generalization of the formalism to non-degenerate cases is straightforward.

 This paper is organized as follows.
 In the next section we give a brief review on the FSS.
 We then explain the setup of our lattice simulation and analyses using the HPE in Sec.~\ref{sec:setup}.
 In Sec.~\ref{sec:Binder}, we determine the transition line and perform the Binder cumulant analysis to determine the location of the CP and the critical exponent.
 In Sec.~\ref{sec:p(O)}, we investigate the FSS of the distribution function of the Polyakov loop.
 The last section, Sec.~\ref{sec:conclusion}, is devoted to a summary.
 In Appendix~\ref{sec:cumulant}, we give definition of cumulants.
+In Appendix~\ref{sec:smear}, we examine the effect of the smearing width used in the calculation of distribution functions.
 In Appendix~\ref{sec:HPEapp}, the HPE of the quark determinant is calculated up to the NLO.
 In Appendix~\ref{sec:LO}, the convergence of the HPE is examined by comparing the Binder cumulants at the LO and the NLO.